darklang/docs/docs/slack-apps/trello-card-tutorial.md

 ![New%20Trello%20Card/Screen_Shot_2020-04-07_at_2.59.38_PM.png](New%20Trello%20Card/Screen_Shot_2020-04-07_at_2.59.38_PM.png)

-19. First, grab your trigger_id from the request.body:
+19. First, grab your `trigger_id` from the `request.body`:

 ![New%20Trello%20Card/Screen_Shot_2020-04-07_at_3.01.13_PM.png](New%20Trello%20Card/Screen_Shot_2020-04-07_at_3.01.13_PM.png)

 ![New%20Trello%20Card/Screen_Shot_2020-04-07_at_3.01.31_PM.png](New%20Trello%20Card/Screen_Shot_2020-04-07_at_3.01.31_PM.png)

-20. Next, create an HttpClient::post request and add your trigger_id and JSON.
+20. Next, create an `HttpClient::post` request and add your `trigger_id` and JSON.
 These are truncated screenshots with a lot of the JSON cut out:

 ![New%20Trello%20Card/Screen_Shot_2020-04-07_at_3.01.41_PM.png](New%20Trello%20Card/Screen_Shot_2020-04-07_at_3.01.41_PM.png)